homyaya0317/Web_project_iCare/README.md

 reactjs
 express  (Nodejs)

-open the folder web_project you will find two folders the client and server
+open the folder web_project_iCare you will find two folders the client and server
 in the terminal run cd client to enter in the client folder

 here run yarn